Advice on talking to your boss and colleagues

 Who should I tell first?

-While it may not be easy, if you tell your colleagues about your psoriasis, you’ll likely find that they’ll be supportive.
+While it may not be easy, if you tell your colleagues about your psoriasis, you may find they are more supportive when they know6

-How should I talk to my boss about psoriasis?
+What should I say to my boss about my psoriasis?

 How should I discuss it with colleagues?